 Admittedly, the rug is thin and has no design but for my purposes, these are good things.
 The rug will dry quickly when rained on and no design means I can start with a blank slate.

-I wanted to keep it simple so I planned to add a 10-inch border around the rug.
+I want to keep it simple so I’m only going to add a 10-inch border around the rug.

-I had a bunch of sample paints in varying shades of gray left over from painting our living room.
-This was the perfect project to put those to use.
-I dumped all these grays together.
-So I had enough paint without having the expense of buying more.
+I have a bunch of sample paints in varying shades of gray left over from painting our living room.
+This is the perfect project to put those to use.
+By dumping all these grays together and I have enough paint without having the expense of buying more.

 There’s nothing better than using product you already have on hand!

 I thought about using a brighter paint color for the border…but that’s not me.
 When it comes to decorating, I’m not a bright color kind of gal!
 I tend to stick with neutrals so this light gray on dark gray pattern worked for me.
 I’ll add bright color with accessories.

 If at First You Don’t Succeed – Keep Trying